 In the months leading up to his death, his daily cocaine consumption increased, and he became more and more unhinged.

-According to several reports, he started extorting money from other criminals.
-He also regularly bragged about having affairs with other gangsters' wives and girlfriends.
+He also started extorting money from other criminals and bragging about having affairs with other gangsters' girlfriends.

 A decision is made

-At some point in February of 2010, the Kinahan cartel in Spain decided that it needed to restore calm to the Dublin underworld.
+In February 2010, the Kinahan cartel in Spain decided that it needed to restore calm to the Dublin underworld.

 At the time, they were supplying Dunne with drugs.
 However, "The Don" was starting to step on too many toes.
 Furthermore, his penchant for violence and his extortion attempts were proving to be very bad for business.